LogtalkDotOrg/logtalk.org/_pages/tools.md

 -	Calls to `findall/3` used to backtrack over all solutions of a goal
 -	Calls to `catch/3` that catch all exceptions
 -	Calls to standard predicates that have more efficient alternatives
--   Entity, predicate, and variable names not following official coding guidelines
+-	File, entity, predicate, and variable names not following official coding guidelines
 -   Variable names that differ only on case
 -   Clauses whose body is a disjunction